FH-Joanneum-Iron-Road-for-Children/iron-road-for-children-web/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+### Documentation Help

+> Within the Project there are multiple inline documentations which are mostly marked with `xdocumentation` for an easier search.